kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 * it builds an XML-powered RSS file for syndication.
 * it places a short list of related posts at the end of each blog post.

 Ruby is a hard dependency for both Jekyll and Liquid so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/) and one used in conjunction with [Lea Verou's](http://lea.verou.me/) excellent [PrismJS syntax highlighter plugin](http://prismjs.com/).
-But Jekyll really does the work of prepping this site for deployment.
+But Jekyll really does the work of prepping this site's content for deployment.

-A nice by-product of all this: kaidez.com's site weight is very light.
-There aren't a bunch of SQL queries going back and forth, nor is there a lot of server-side scripting parsing stuff behind the scenes.

-Combine that with code/asset minification, applying a cache manifest and using [MaxCDN](http://maxcdn.com) to serve up static content, and kaidez.com loads into a web browser pretty fast.
+Jekyll eliminates the need for SQL queries and server-side script parsing.
+Combine that with asset minification, using a cache manifest and using [MaxCDN](http://maxcdn.com) to serve up static content, and kaidez.com loads into a web browser pretty fast.
 Things like ads and social networking widgets slow things down sometimes, but the site's overall page-load time is still minimal.

 I exported content from my old WordPress site to Jekyll using [this plugin](https://github.com/benbalter/wordpress-to-jekyll-exporter) but the [Jekyll migration docs](http://jekyllrb.com/docs/migrations/) lists alternative migration methods.
 Also, this [two-part article on importing content from WordPress to Jekyll](http://vitobotta.com/migrating-from-wordpress-to-jekyll-part-one-why-i-gave-up-on-wordpress/#sthash.qDZ0Y6Qr.dpbs) is the definitive article on the subject.